The Tilting Theory of Contraction Algebras: Preliminaries

 which we will use freely throughout. \begin{definition} Let $\cC = \cmr$ or $\ucmr$.
-An object $M \in \cC$ is called: \begin{enumerate} \item \emph{rigid} if $\Ext^1_R(M,M)=0$; \item \emph{maximal rigid} if $M$ is rigid and $\add(M)= \{ N \in \cC \mid \Ext^1_R(M \oplus N, M \oplus N)=0\}$. \end{enumerate} \end{definition} As $R$ is both projective and injective in $\cmr$, it is clear that any maximal rigid object in $\cmr$ must contain $R$ as a summand.
+An object $M \in \cC$ is called: \begin{enumerate}[leftmargin=0.3cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item \emph{rigid} if $\Ext^1_R(M,M)=0$; \item \emph{maximal rigid} if $M$ is rigid and if $M \oplus X$ is rigid for some $X \in \cC$, then $X \in \add(M)$. \end{enumerate} \end{definition} As $R$ is both projective and injective in $\cmr$, it is clear that any maximal rigid object in $\cmr$ must contain $R$ as a summand.
 Further, $M$ is a basic maximal rigid object in $\ucmr$ if and only if $R \oplus M$ is a basic maximal rigid object in $\cmr$.
-We will consider two algebras associated to each maximal rigid object. \begin{definition} Let $M \in \cmr$ be a basic maximal rigid object. \begin{enumerate} \item The \emph{maximal modification algebra} (MMA) associated to $M$ is $\End_R(M)$. \item The \emph{contraction algebra} associated to $M$ is $\uEnd_R(M)$. \end{enumerate} \end{definition} Although MMAs are known to control all the geometry of $\Spec R$, they are very large and it's conjectured that the contraction algebra, which in contrast is finite dimensional by Proposition \ref{prop}, should also be enough.
+We will consider two algebras associated to each maximal rigid object. \begin{definition} Let $M \in \cmr$ be a basic maximal rigid object. \begin{enumerate}[leftmargin=0.3cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item The \emph{maximal modification algebra} (MMA) associated to $M$ is $\End_R(M)$. \item The \emph{contraction algebra} associated to $M$ is $\uEnd_R(M)$. \end{enumerate} \end{definition} Although MMAs are known to control all the geometry of $\Spec R$, they are very large and it is conjectured that the contraction algebra, which in contrast is finite dimensional by Proposition \ref{prop}, should also be enough \cite[1.3]{rigidequiv}.
 A further property of contraction algebras is the following. \begin{theorem} \cite[7.1]{symmetric} Let $\Spec R$ be a complete local isolated cDV singularity.
-Then for any $N \in \cmr$, the algebra $\Lambda \colonequals \uEnd_{R}(N)$ is a symmetric algebra i.e. $\Lambda \cong D\Lambda$ as $\Lambda$-$\Lambda$ bimodules. \end{theorem} The goal of this paper is to fully understand the derived equivalences between the contraction algebras of $\Spec R$ and in particular, their derived autoequivalence groups.
+Then for any $N \in \cmr$, the algebra $\Lambda \colonequals \uEnd_{R}(N)$ is a symmetric algebra i.e.\ $\Lambda \cong D\Lambda$ as $\Lambda$-$\Lambda$-bimodules. \end{theorem} The goal of this paper is to fully understand the derived equivalences between the contraction algebras of $\Spec R$ and in particular, their derived autoequivalence groups.